GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/integration-guide/index.md

 [quick start guide for Trusted Web Activities](/docs/android/trusted-web-activity/quick-start) is now available.

-Setting up a Trusted Web Activity doesn’t require developers to author Java code, but [Android Studio](https://developer.android.com/studio/) is required.
+Setting up a Trusted Web Activity doesn't require developers to author Java code, but [Android Studio](https://developer.android.com/studio/) is required.
 This guide was created using *Android Studio 3.3*.
 Check the [docs on how to install it](https://developer.android.com/studio/install).